AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

    --  Child'Constructor (C, Tmp);
    --  Tmp'Destructor;

-Note that we're using a copy constructor here instead of the Clone / Adjust sequence as there's no initial object to modify here.
+Note that we're using a copy constructor here instead of the Assign operation as there's no initial object to modify here.

 Partial Copy and Initialization
 -------------------------------